ProductTryOn

 Back to blog

-Virtual try-on lets online shoppers see how products look on them before buying.
-Learn how the technology works, which product categories it supports, and why it boosts conversions while cutting returns.
+Virtual try-on is AI software that lets shoppers see products on themselves before buying.
+Learn how it works, which categories it supports, and the ROI.

-Virtual try-on is an AI-powered technology that lets online shoppers see how a product looks on them before making a purchase.
-A customer uploads a photo or opens their camera, and the software overlays the product — sunglasses, a dress, a watch, lipstick — onto their image in real time.
+Quick answer: Virtual try-on is AI-powered ecommerce software that lets online shoppers see how a product looks on them before purchase.
+The customer uploads a photo (or opens their camera) and the software overlays the product — clothing, eyewear, jewelry, makeup, shoes, watches — onto their image in real time, in the browser, with no app download.
+Merchants who add it typically see a 20–30% conversion lift and a 25–40% return reduction.

 For ecommerce merchants, virtual try-on solves the single biggest obstacle to online shopping: customers cannot physically interact with products before buying.
 That gap drives return rates as high as 50% in fashion and accounts for over $800 billion in annual return costs across the industry.